Charitable Gift Annuities

 Who may receive payments from the annuity?

-Payments may be made to up to two beneficiaries (also called annuitants).
+Payments may be made to up to two annuitants.
 While typically the donors name themselves, an annuity can also be established to benefit others, such as a parent or sibling.

 What will the amount of the payments be?